-Stuck between Oak Alley and Whitney for your plantation day from New Orleans?
-Here is the honest difference and how to pick the one that fits your trip.
+Stuck between choosing Oak Alley or Whitney for your plantation day from New Orleans?
+Here's the honest difference and how to pick the one that fits your trip.

-Oak Alley is the place you have already seen, even if you did not know its name.
-The double row of live oaks out front is around three centuries old and was planted long before the house.
-The Greek Revival mansion behind it went up in the late 1830s.
-That landscape and that architecture are why the place is famous and why most people come.
+Oak Alley is the most photographed plantation in Louisiana, and you may have seen it before without knowing the name.
+Its quarter-mile tunnel of live oaks stood in for Louis's home in Interview with the Vampire and framed Beyonce's Deja Vu video, two of more than a dozen films, shows, and shoots filmed there.
+The oaks out front are around three centuries old and were planted long before the house.
+The Greek Revival mansion behind them went up in the late 1830s.
+That landscape and that architecture are why the place is famous, and why most people come.

-That is not all Oak Alley is, though.
-Since 2013 it has had a serious, permanent area on slavery a short walk behind the Big House: reconstructed cabins where enslaved people lived, a wall naming nearly two hundred enslaved men, women and children documented on the property, and an exhibit that ties the work enslaved people did in the cane fields directly to the house and the fortune that built it.
-The harder history is there, it is honest, and it is substantial.
+That's not all Oak Alley is, though.
+The tour opens with a guided walk through the Big House with an interpreter, and then the harder history is yours to take at your own pace.
+Since 2013 there's been a serious, permanent slavery exhibit a short walk behind the house: reconstructed cabins where enslaved people lived, a wall naming nearly two hundred enslaved men, women and children documented here, and an exhibit tying their labor in the cane fields directly to the house and the fortune it built.
+It's honest and it's substantial.
 The difference is that at Oak Alley you choose how far into it you go.
-At Whitney it is the entire frame.
+At Whitney that history is the whole visit.

-If you want the deeper backstory before you go, we wrote a longer piece on the complex history of Oak Alley Plantation.
+If you want the fuller backstory before you go, we wrote a longer piece on the history of Oak Alley Plantation.

 The actual difference

-It comes down to what the visit is centered on.
-Whitney is centered on the reckoning, told in the recorded voices of the people who were enslaved, with nothing pulling your attention the other way.
-Oak Alley is centered on the landscape and the house, with a real and well-built slavery exhibit set deliberately alongside it.
+It comes down to what the visit is centered on and how you take it in.
+Whitney is self-guided audio on your own phone, the recorded voices of the people who were enslaved and nothing pulling your attention the other way.
+Oak Alley is a guided walk through the house, then a real, serious slavery exhibit you take at your own pace alongside the landscape that made the place famous.
 Same River Road, same hour from town, genuinely different day.
-Sort out which of those two you actually want before you book.
+Sort out which of those you actually want before you book.

 Which one is yours

-Pick Whitney if you want the visit to be the reckoning itself, you would rather have substance than scenery, and you are ready for something that is meant to sit heavy.
-Best for adults and older kids, traveling without little ones.
+Pick Whitney if you want the visit to be the reckoning itself, you'd rather have substance than scenery, and you're ready for something built to sit heavy.
+It's all ages, but it's sober by design, so it lands harder for adults and older kids than for a day out with little ones.

-Pick Oak Alley if the oaks and the house are honestly part of why you want to go, you want a historic site that still gives you the real history when you walk back to it, you have got kids along, or you want to make a half day of it.
-Oak Alley has a restaurant on site and even rooms if you want to stay over.
-Whitney has a gift shop and snacks, and that is on purpose.
-It is not that kind of stop.
+Pick Oak Alley if the oaks and the house are honestly part of why you want to go, you want the guided walk through the Big House and the real history waiting in the exhibit behind it, you've got kids along, or you want somewhere you can take your time, grab lunch, even stay over.
+Whitney has a gift shop and snacks, and that's on purpose.
+It's not that kind of stop.

 Swamp & Plantation Combo Tour: Oak Alley & Small Airboat